asad-waraich/asad-waraich/README.md

 ## 👨‍💻 About Me

-Data Scientist and ML Engineer with expertise in statistical analysis, data visualization, and machine learning.
-Currently pursuing a Master's in Electrical and Computer Engineering at Northeastern University with a focus on AI/ML applications.
-Passionate about leveraging data-driven solutions to solve complex business problems.
+MS in Electrical and Computer Engineering candidate at Northeastern University
+- Experienced in data science, machine learning, and GenAI applications
+- Led development of "VentureForce" - a multi-agent LLM system for business planning
+- Skilled in data visualization, ML implementation and  statistical analysis
+- Passionate about building AI solutions that solve real-world business problems

 ## 🛠️ Technical Skills